 Which brings me back to a previous question: Why did I sign up to hike the Ince Trail?

-At its conception, I wanted to hike the trail because I thought it was as awesome experience that badass people do, and I want to be a badass with awesome experiences.
+At its conception, I wanted to hike the trail because I thought it was as awesome thing that badass people do, and I want to be a badass that does awesome things.
 If I had heeded caution or researched more about the requirement of the trek, maybe I would have felt less inclined to be awesome.

-As it is, my millennial-whim brought me to a mountain I needed to face.
+As it is, my millennial-whim brought me to a mountain and I faced it.

 And what an amazing experience?!
 Just another reason to follow my whims and thank myself (and thank my life) every day.

-I’d also like to personally brag to the Internet that even though I was up until 3:30am before the trek started, I never once contemplated not going.
+I’d also like to personally brag that even though I was up until 3:30am the night before the trek, I never once contemplated not going.
 Call me stupid or stubborn (or a fair mix of both), but I never sidestepped.

 Once at Machu Picchu, the trekking done and the schedules mostly fulfilled, I found a quiet moment to stare over the walls of the stone city towards the green mountains and deep valley beyond.
 I touched the stone wall in front of me and considered my hand.
 This hand–the silly, chubby thing belonging to me–touched something old and sacred, something attached to this world in a way I never would be.
 This place has been here hundred of years before me, and it’ll be here long after I’m gone.